 In Japan, this publication has been distributed by HSBC Securities (Japan) Limited.
-In Hong Kong, this document has been distributed by The Hongkong and Shanghai Banking Corporation Limited in the conduct of its Hong Kong regulated business.
+In Hong Kong, this document has been distributed by The Hongkong and Shanghai Banking Corporation Limited in the conduct of its Hong Kong regulated business for the information of its institutional and professional customers; it is not intended for and should not be distributed to retail customers in Hong Kong.
 The Hongkong and Shanghai Banking Corporation Limited makes no representations that the products or services mentioned in this document are available to persons in Hong Kong or are necessarily suitable for any particular person or appropriate in accordance with local law.
 All inquiries by such recipients must be directed to The Hongkong and Shanghai Banking Corporation Limited.
 It may not be further distributed in whole or in part for any purpose.
-HSBC Trinkaus & Burkhardt AG is regulated by the Federal Financial Supervisory Authority ("BaFin").
+In Korea, this publication is distributed by The Hongkong and Shanghai Banking Corporation Limited, Seoul Securities Branch ("HBAP SLS") for the general information of professional investors specified in Article 9 of the Financial Investment Services and Capital Markets Act ("FSCMA").
+This publication is not a prospectus as defined in the FSCMA.
+It may not be further distributed in whole or in part for any purpose.
+HBAP SLS is regulated by the Financial Services Commission and the Financial Supervisory Service of Korea.

 In Canada, this document has been distributed by HSBC Securities (Canada) Inc. (member IIROC), and/or its affiliates.
 The information contained herein is under no circumstances to be construed as investment advice in any province or territory of Canada and is not tailored to the needs of the recipient.
 No securities commission or similar regulatory authority in Canada has reviewed or in any way passed judgment upon these materials, the information contained herein or the merits of the securities described herein, and any representation to the contrary is an offense.
-In Brazil, this document has been distributed by Banco HSBC S.A. ("HSBC Brazil"), and/or its affiliates.
+In Brazil his document has been distributed by Banco HSBC S.A. ("HSBC Brazil"), and/or its affiliates.
 As required by Instruction No. 598/18 of the Securities and Exchange Commission of Brazil (Comissão de Valores Mobiliários), potential conflicts of interest concerning (i) HSBC Brazil and/or its affiliates; and (ii) the analyst(s) responsible for authoring this report are stated on the chart above labelled "HSBC & Analyst Disclosures".

 If you are an HSBC Private Banking ("PB") customer with approval for receipt of relevant research publications by an applicable HSBC legal entity, you are eligible to receive this publication.
 To be eligible to receive such publications, you must have agreed to the applicable HSBC entity's terms and conditions ("KRC Terms") for access to the KRC, and the terms and conditions of any other internet banking service offered by that HSBC entity through which you will access research publications using the KRC.
-Distribution of this publication is the sole responsibility of the HSBC entity with whom you have agreed the KRC Terms.
+Distribution of this publication is the sole responsibility of the HSBC entity with whom you have agreed the KRC Terms

 If you do not meet the aforementioned eligibility requirements please disregard this publication and, if you are a customer of PB, please notify your Relationship Manager.
-Receipt of research publications is strictly subject to the KRC Terms, which can be found at https://research.privatebank.hsbc.com/ - we draw your attention also to the provisions contained in the Important Notes section therein. © Copyright 2021, HSBC Trinkaus & Burkhardt AG, ALL RIGHTS RESERVED.
-No part of this publication may be reproduced, stored in a retrieval system, or transmitted, on any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior written permission of HSBC Trinkaus & Burkhardt AG.
+Receipt of research publications is strictly subject to the KRC Terms, which can be found at https://research.privatebank.hsbc.com/ - we draw your attention also to the provisions contained in the Important Notes section therein.

+© Copyright 2021, HSBC Continental Europe, ALL RIGHTS RESERVED.
+No part of this publication may be reproduced, stored in a retrieval system, or transmitted, on any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior written permission of HSBC Continental Europe.
 MCI (P) 016/02/2020, MCI (P) 087/10/2020